nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed pin mechanism is facilitated by `UniquePersonList`.
-It stores all the list of people in CONNECTIONS and maintains the order of these people according to if they are pinned or not.
-Pinned people have a higher priority and hence are displayed first.
+It stores all the list of contacts in CONNECTIONS and maintains the order of these contacts according to if they are pinned or not.
+Pinned contacts have a higher priority and hence are displayed first.
 It currently implements the following operations:
-* `UniquePersonList#add` - adds a person into the list of stored people and stores the people according to their priority.
+* `UniquePersonList#add` - adds a contact into the list of stored contacts and stores the contacts according to their priority.
-* `UniquePersonList#setPerson` - updates an edited person in the list of stored people and stores the people according to their priority.
+* `UniquePersonList#setPerson` - updates an edited contact in the list of stored contacts and stores the contacts according to their priority.

 The operation are exposed in the `Command` interface as `Command#Execute`, specifically in `PinCommand#Execute`